 Do pinched nerves go away on their own?

 It occurs when the nerve gets stretched, compressed, or constricted due to a fall, back injury, bone spurs, or other trauma to the spine.
-If you are suffering of a pinched nerve, you may find relief from Chiropractor For Pinched Nerve therapy in Florida.
+If you are suffering of a pinched nerve, you may find relief from a chiropractor specializing in Pinched Nerve therapy in Florida.
 A pinched nerve is a general term that refers to pain or a change in sensation (numbness, tingling, heat or cold sensation) somewhere along the course of the irritated nerve or where the irritated nerve begins or ends.
 Pinched nerve signs include pain, numbness of feet and hands, soreness, a tingling feeling and a burning sensation in the neck, back, arms, shoulders, hands, feet or legs.
 In the spine, impinged nerves generally result from subluxations, or a misalignment of the vertebrae.

 If a nerve gets “pinched”, the entire flow of the nerve stops and eventually may cause that nerve fiber to die.
 While a pinched nerve can occur anywhere in the body, the most common areas are in the neck or lower back.